-The owner of the subject property or an agent authorized by the subject property owner to submit an application on the owner's behalf.
+The owner of the subject property or another person who has the subject property owner's written consent to submit an application on the owner's behalf.

 Bioretention

 The use of soil and plants to remove pollutants from stormwater runoff.